 Uzbekistan Itinerary Day 6 – 9 Bukhara

-Traveling from Khiva to Bukhara used to be a long 8 hours by shared taxi, but with the new train connection it is now an easy and comfortable journey of only 6 hours.
+Traveling from Khiva to Bukhara used to be a long 8 hour shared taxi ride, but with the new train connection it is now an easy and comfortable journey of only 6 hours.

 Bukhara is one of the most authentic silk road cities in Uzbekistan.
 Renovation projects have been more subtle in Bukhara and the city has a completely different atmosphere than Khiva or Samarkand.

 Most things to do in Bukhara are centered around the Lyab I Hauz complex, the covered bazaars, the Kalyon complex and the Arc of Bukhara.
-Exploring the city by foot and wandering through its old streets is wonderful.
+Bukhara is a city that is best explored on foot, wandering through its old streets.
 If needed it is possible to see everything in one day, but two days would be better.

 Spend your third day to see some of the things outside of Bukhara such as the Chor Bakr complex and the Sitora I mokha complex.
 The summer palace of the kings of Bukhara is beautifully decorated and reminded me of the Mughal architecture in places like Delhi, Jaipur and Agra in India.

 Read more in my Bukhara travel guide about the best things to do in Bukhara.